 We are also able to arrange for a harbor tour and a snack or lunch at one of Shoreline Village’s family-friendly restaurants: Tugboat Pete’s (hot dogs, Best hamburgers ever!); Gilan Pizza and Grill; Twisters and Coffee (awesome pretzels!); The Funnel House (cookies and funnel cakes); Ice Cream on the Boardwalk; Rocky Mountain Chocolate Factory and Sugar Daddy’s sweet shop.

-Students are encouraged to help with our progressive community discovery projects:
+Students are introduced to our progressive S.T.E.A.M. learning projects.

 A Living History Project: The Long Beach Pike and Shoreline Village